Skip to content

 Astronauts awake to a terrifying reality aboard a seemingly abandoned spaceship.

-The “Recording Type” field in the Started notification shows (Scheduled) when the recording was created by a pass or manual schedule, and (Manual) when it was started on demand.
+The “Recording Type” field in the Started notification shows (Scheduled) when the recording came from the scheduled-recordings cache and (Manual) when it started on demand.
 The Program: time line only appears when the program start time differs from the recording start time by more than 60 seconds.

 You can send a test Recording Events notification from the Diagnostics tab in the web UI without waiting for a real recording to occur.
 The test uses the --test-alert ALERT_RECORDING_EVENTS flag internally and sends a sample notification through your configured providers.